 Organizational Hierarchy (Org hierarchy)

 The org hierarchy represents the grouping of an organization based on geo-location, products or target markets.
 These groups together make up your business.

-The Org Context Switcher is a UI widget that lists all the Org Units created in the Multi-Org hierarchy.
-After you log in from the Zuora UI, you can switch context between the Org Units that you have permission to access using the Org Context Switcher.
+The org. switcher lists all the org. units created in the multi-org. hierarchy.
+After you log in from the Zuora UI, you can switch to the org. unit that you have permission to access from the org. switcher.

-The Org Context Switcher is on the upper right of the page, next to your login username.
-When you click the current org display name, the Multi-Org hierarchy is displayed.
-You can click the checkbox against the Org Unit display name from the org context switcher to set the scope of accessible orgs.
-You can select one or more Org Units to view data, based on your permission to access.
-Also, you can search for an Org Unit by its display name in the search organizations field.
-The Org Units that you do not have permission to access will be unselectable.
-For example, if the user is granted access to the leaf org only (Acme UK), in the org context switcher, the branch orgs will still show up, but the user won't be able to select them.
+The org. switcher is in the upper right of the page and next to your login user name.
+When you click the current org. display name, the multi-org. hierarchy is displayed.
+You can click the checkbox against the org. unit display name from the org. switcher to access the org. data.
+You can select one or more org. units to view data, based on your permission to access.
+Also, you can search for an org. unit by its display name in the search organizations field.
+The org. units that you do not have permission to access will not be listed here.

-User Access in Multi-Org across one or multiple Org Units
+User Access in Multi-Org. across multiple org. units

-This currency is used to create financial reports including corporate roll-up reporting for Multi-Org business.
+The currency used to create financial reports including corporate roll-up reporting for multi-org business.
 The Reporting Currency is defined at the root level and inherited by the child org units.
 The child org units cannot change or override their reporting currency.
 Your business can have only one reporting currency.

 The currency used by each org unit for their financial reporting.
 Each org unit in the org hierarchy can define a different functional currency.
 Once set, the functional currency cannot be changed.
 The exchange rate settings will be configured at the root level while creating your organization’s tenant and inherited by the child org units.